5 Ways to Improve Your Metabolic Health

 Most healthy lifestyle plans recommend limiting the intake of alcohol due to the associated health risks such as increased risk of strokes, heart attacks, liver disease, insulin resistance, nutritional deficiencies - not to mention the acute effects of anxiety, impulsivity and sleeplessness.

 Again, we want to have a realistic and sustainable plan here though.
-So, rather than giving up alcohol in the pursuit of health – only to rebound later – consider what may be a sustainable and achievable change for you.
+So, consider what may be a sustainable and achievable change for you.
 A daily glass or two of wine doesn’t give your body much opportunity to reset and recover – and this seemingly small volume could be enough to trigger poor dietary choices, along with insulin resistance, increased production of hunger-hormone ghrelin and nutritional deficiencies (magnesium and B Vitamins are depleted by alcohol).

-If you are going to drink, opting for red wine may prove beneficial.
-Red wine contains health-promoting nutrients such as resveratrol – a natural antioxidant found in the skin of grapes which has been shown to have heart-promoting and anti-aging effects.
+Red wine is often celebrated for its health-promoting nutrients such as resveratrol – a natural antioxidant found in the skin of grapes which can improve heart health and have anti-aging effects on a cellular level.
 The polyphenols (an antioxidant and prebiotic) in red wine have been linked to improvements in appetite regulation and the procyanidins (plant compounds present in grapes, cacao, cinnamon and more) have been shown to improve the elasticity of arteries.

 5. Get Regular Checkups

 Try as we might to support optimum health, there will be life events that get in the way.
-The best way to ensure optimum metabolic and general health is to see your health provider for regular checkups.
-A checkup with your healthcare practitioner will help you adapt your diet and lifestyle plan to suit you and help you navigate through difficult times with your health in tact.
+The best way to ensure optimum metabolic and general health is regular checkups.
+A checkup with a qualified healthcare provider will help you adapt your approach through difficult times and provide resources and encouragement to stay healthy and well throughout.

 Did you enjoy this article?
 Leave us an emoji in the comment box below.